tapia81/AniQuiz/README.md

 * **Play the Game** (Our main option for accessing the quiz and playing the game)

 ### How does AniQuiz Work?
-*  The webpage provides an option between 3 aforementioned game modes: **Guess the anime series, Guess the manga series and Guess that anime quote**.
+*  The webpage provides an option between 3 aforementioned game modes: **Guess the anime series, Guess the manga series and Who said that anime quote**.
 Once a category is selected, the player will have to select from the multiple choice answers displayed based on the question that was asked.
 *  If the user's chooses the **correct answer**, the button will change to green and a modal will appear congratulating the player on their correct answer.
 *  If the user chooses the **wrong answer**, the button will change to red and a modal will appear revealing the correct answer.
 *  Using the **Jikan API**, we will retrieve an image(s) for the "Guess that manga series" and "Guess that anime series" game modes with four possible choices on what the anime or manga could be.